You can walk to the pubs in Steyning from Rosebud Cottage in under 10 minutes!

 The Star Inn, in the High Street, is the most recent, yet dates back to the early 1700’s!
 It’s a cosy place in the winter months, whilst in the summer you can relax outside in their garden.

-Emma who runs the pub, provides a friendly welcome.
-You can enjoy home made food there six nights a week!
+Emma who runs the pub, provides a very friendly welcome.
+You can buy excellent pizzas in the car park on a Wednesday evening and eat them inside!

 The Chequer Inn